-A good deal of work in the philosophy of time has been produced by people worried about Fatalism, which can be understood as the thesis that whatever will happen in the future is already unavoidable (where to say that an event is unavoidable is to say that no human is able to prevent it from occurring).
-Here is a typical argument for Fatalism.
+Many logical questions about time historically arose from questions about freedom and determinism—in particular worries about fatalism.
+Fatalism can be understood as the doctrine that whatever will happen in the future is already unavoidable (where to say that an event is unavoidable is to say that no agent is able to prevent it from occurring).
+Here is a typical argument for fatalism:

-A proper discussion of Fatalism would include a lengthy consideration of premise (4), and that would take us beyond the scope of this article.
-For our purposes it is important to note that many writers have been motivated by this kind of argument to deny Bivalence.
-According to this line, there are many propositions—namely, propositions about matters that are both future and contingent—that are neither true nor false right now.
-Take, for example, the proposition that you will have lunch tomorrow.
-On this view, that proposition either has no truth value right now, or else has the value indeterminate.
-When the relevant time comes, and you either have lunch or don’t, then, on the view in question, the proposition that you have lunch on the relevant day will come to be either true or false (as the case may be), and from then on that proposition will forever retain its truth value.
+A proper discussion of fatalism would include a lengthy consideration of premises (1) and (4), which make important assumptions about the nature of propositional content and the nature of agency.
+That would take us beyond the scope of this article.
+For our purposes, it is important to note that many writers have been motivated by this kind of fatalist argument to deny (2), the Principle of Bivalence.
+According to this line, there are many propositions—namely, propositions about events that are both in the future and contingent—that are neither true nor false right now.
+Consider the proposition that you will have lunch tomorrow.
+Perhaps that proposition either has no truth value right now, or else has a third truth value: indeterminate.
+When the relevant time comes, and you either have lunch or don’t, then the proposition will come to be either true or false, and from then on that proposition will forever retain that determinate truth value.

 What if one day things everywhere ground to a halt?
 What if birds froze in mid-flight, people froze in mid-sentence, and planets and subatomic particles alike froze in mid-orbit?
 What if all change, throughout the entire universe, completely ceased for a period of, say, one year?
 Is such a thing possible?

-Aristotle and others (including, especially, Leibniz) have argued that time does not exist independently of the events that occur in time.
-This view is typically called either “Reductionism with Respect to Time” or “Relationism with Respect to Time,” since according to this view, all talk that appears to be about time can somehow be reduced to talk about temporal relations among things and events.
-The opposing view, normally referred to either as “Platonism with Respect to Time” or as “Substantivalism with Respect to Time” or as “Absolutism with Respect to Time,” has been defended by Plato, Newton, and others.
-On this view, time is like an empty container into which things and events may be placed; but it is a container that exists independently of what (if anything) is placed in it.
+Aristotle and Leibniz, among others, have argued that time is not independent of the events that occur in time.
+This view is typically called either “reductionism with respect to time” or “relationism with respect to time”, since according to this view, all talk that appears to be about time can somehow be reduced to talk about temporal relations among things and events.
+The opposing view, normally referred to either as “Platonism with respect to time” or “substantivalism with respect to time” or “absolutism with respect to time”, has been defended by Plato, Newton, and others.
+On this view, time is like an empty container into which things and events may be placed; but it is a container that is independent of what (if anything) is placed in it.

 It’s natural to think that time can be represented by a line.
 But a line has a shape.
 What shape should we give to the line that represents time?
 This is a question about the topology, or structure, of time.